-e) Contributed Services

-The mission of the Organization is dependent upon and thankful for the many hours contributed by its members.
-Because of the difficulty of determining their fair value, contributed services are not recognized in these financial statements.

-f) Financial Instruments

-Measurement of Financial Instruments

-The Organization initially measures its financial assets and liabilities at fair value.
+e) Contributed Services The mission of the Organization is dependent upon and thankful for the many hours contributed by its members.
+Because of the difficulty of determining their fair value, contributed services are not recognized in these financial statements. f) Financial Instruments Measurement of Financial Instruments The Organization initially measures its financial assets and liabilities originated or exchanged in arm's length transactions at fair value.
 The Organization subsequently measures all its financial assets and financial liabilities at amortized cost.

-Financial assets measured at amortized cost include cash and guaranteed investment certificates.
-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.
+Financial assets subsequently measured at amortized cost include cash and guaranteed investment certificates.
+Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.
 The Organization has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.

-Impairment

-Financial assets measured at amortized cost are tested for impairment when events or circumstances indicate possible impairment.
+Impairment Financial assets measured at amortized cost are tested for impairment when events or circumstances indicate possible impairment.
 Write-downs, if any, are recognized in the excess of revenues over expenses and may be subsequently reversed to the extent that the net effect after the reversal is the same as if there had been no write-down.
 There are no impairment indicators in the current year.

+NOTES TO FINANCIAL STATEMENTS

+OCTOBER 31, 2022

 2. GRANTS

 Revenue from grants consists of the following:

-2021 2020
+2022 2021

-Private grants Canada Summer Jobs Grant \$ 83,029 116,017 \$ 59,251 73,859
+Private grants Canada Summer Jobs Grant \$ 50,688 121,959 \$ 83,029 116,017

-\$ 199,046 \$ 133,110
+\$ 172,647 \$ 199,046

-3. TRANSFERS

-During the year, the Organization transferred \$146,657 (2020 - \$7,088) from the Staff Deputation fund to the Operating fund as a reversal of prior years' internal transfers from the Operating fund to the Staff Deputation fund.

-4. COMMITMENTS
+3. COMMITMENTS

 The Organization entered into a lease commitment for the office rental which expires May 31, 2023.
 Future minimum annual rental payments are as follows:

+2023 \$ 18,562

-5. FINANCIAL INSTRUMENTS
+4. FINANCIAL INSTRUMENTS

 Risks and Concentrations

 The Organization is exposed to various risks through its financial instruments.
-The following analysis provides a summary of the Organization's exposure to and concentrations of risk at October 31, 2021:
+The following analysis provides a summary of the Organization's exposure to and concentrations of risk at October 31, 2022:

 a) Credit Risk

 Credit risk is the risk that one party to a financial instrument will cause financial loss for the other party by failing to discharge an obligation.
-There were no concentrations of credit risk as at October 31, 2021 and there has been no change in the assessment of credit risk from the prior year.
+The Organization is not exposed to significant credit risk.
+There has been no change in the assessment of credit risk from the prior year.

-5. FINANCIAL INSTRUMENTS - Continued

 b) Liquidity Risk

 Liquidity risk is the risk that the Organization will encounter difficulty in meeting obligations associated with financial liabilities.
 The Organization is exposed to this risk mainly with respect to its accounts payable and accrued liabilities.
 The Organization manages this risk by managing its working capital and by generating sufficient cash flow from operations.
 There has been no change in the assessment of liquidity risk from the prior year.

+NOTES TO FINANCIAL STATEMENTS

+OCTOBER 31, 2022

+4. FINANCIAL INSTRUMENTS - Continued

 c) Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk, and price risk.
 The Organization is exposed to interest rate risk as follows:

 i) Interest Rate Risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Organization is exposed to interest rate risk with respect to its guaranteed investment certificates.
-The Organization does not currently hold any financial instruments to mitigate this risk.
 The exposure to this risk fluctuates as the investments and related interest rates change from year to year.

-6. COVID-19 AND GOVERNMENT ASSISTANCE
+5. GOVERNMENT ASSISTANCE

-On March 11, 2020, the World Health Organization declared the outbreak of coronavirus (COVID-19) a pandemic.
-The Organization has taken steps to mitigate the financial impact of government mandated protocols which includes applying for government emergency relief measures.
-During the year, the Organization recognized \$13,957 (2020 - \$66,845) of government assistance from the federal government's COVID-19 Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy programs.
+The Organization recognized \$Nil (2021 - \$13,957) of government assistance from the federal government's COVID-19 Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy programs.

-7. COMPARATIVE FIGURES

-Certain of the comparative figures have been restated in order to conform with the presentation adopted in the current year.